 The outdated and inequitable tenure arrangements for land and natural resources that are found in many countries in the hotspot are contributing to non-biodiversity friendly land use practices and blocking the transition to better forest and agricultural land-use.
 As outlined in Chapter 5 (section 5.1), land tenure in the hotspot countries is often a mix of customary and statutory land rights, resulting in discrepancies and conflict as the two systems are implemented.
 In addition, it is a feature of all the Francophone West African countries in the hotspot and of some of the Anglophone ones (notably Ghana) that tree tenure and land tenure are separated.
 The result is that agricultural land may belong to one person and the indigenous trees on it to another.
-This situation dates from an earlier era when crops belonged to the grower but the trees belonged to the state or to the land-owner who rented the land to the grows well under forest shade and a cacao landscape could also be a forest landscape.
+This situation dates from an earlier era when crops belonged to the grower but the trees belonged to the state or to the land-owner who rented the land to the grower.
+This situation has caused major problems in the cacao belt in Ghana.
+Cacao is a crop that grows well under forest shade and a cacao landscape could also be a forest landscape.
 However, cacao farmers have grown so tired of contractors felling trees, destroying cacao trees and offering poor compensation, that they often destroy volunteer forest tree seedlings as they appear, to avoid trouble in the future.